 Since refrigerant leaks can affect your AC negatively, reduce its efficiency and increase energy bills, the question remains, how do you avoid refrigerator leaks:

-Routine HVAC maintenance: The importance of routine HVAC maintenance cannot be overemphasized.
+- Routine HVAC maintenance: The importance of routine HVAC maintenance cannot be overemphasized.
 It’ll help you detect problems in your air conditioner and solve them immediately.
-For a thorough and effective routine HVAC maintenance, contact Texas Pride Heating and Air.
+For a thorough and effective routine HVAC maintenance, contact Texas Pride Heating & Air.
 Only skilled professionals should handle jobs related to refrigerants.
 So, don’t go about it yourself.
-Contact Texas Pride Heating and Air today!
+Contact Texas Pride Heating & Air today!